-Acceptance of the improvements is governed by three documents previously approved by the Port Commission.
+Acceptance of the improvements is governed by three documents previously approved by the Port Commission:.
 These include (1) the project's Interagency Cooperation Agreement approved by the Port Commission on September 26, 2017 by Resolution No. 17-48, which outlines the acceptance process for City-owned infrastructure in the public right-of-way; (2) the DDA approved by the Commission on September 26, 2017 by Resolution No. 17-43 which outlines the City and Port's respective acceptance process; and (3) the Interjurisdictional MOU, which details obligations regarding permitting, ownership, and maintenance of public infrastructure constructed at Pier 70 for the Port and other City agencies (SFMTA, Public Works, SFPUC, DT).
+Acceptance is also governed by the Public Improvement Agreement between the Port, Public Works, and the Developer, dated as of September 15, 2020 (the "PIA") that is associated with the Phase I Final Subdivision Map.